 - Being overweight

 - Reduced quality of life

 These conditions may also increase the risk of developing heart disease and having a stroke later in life.
 The best way to avoid these potential complications is to effectively manage PCOS.

 Good to know: PCOS can also increase the risk of miscarriage in those who are pregnant.
 The best way to minimise this risk is to devise an appropriate antenatal care plan with one’s doctor.
-See this resource to find out more about miscarriage.

 Prevention of polycystic ovary syndrome